 When you are in Allen, you'll notice that it is more blue-collar than most other communities in America.
 38.46% of Allen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Allen is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Allen who work in maintenance occupations (29.91%), sales jobs (21.37%), and healthcare suport services (10.26%).

-Allen’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Allen’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Allen has relatively fewer families with younger children, and/or college students.
 Combined, this makes Allen a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.